Railways

 The best view of the Matterhorn is from the Gornergrat.
 The Gornergratbahn brings visitors from Zermatt to the Gornergrat.
 It is also operated by the MGB.
 Here's a train of the Gornergratbahn near Zermatt.
 [Dec 2014].

 Not much sun reaches the valley below Zermatt.
-On this winter day, the valley is still in the shade of the mountains, as a class BDSeh 4/8 shuttle train travels from Zermatt to Täsch.
+On this winter day, the valley is still in the shade of the mountains, as a shuttle train consisting of two class BDSeh 4/8 multiple units travels from Zermatt to Täsch.
+Two of these EMUs entered service in 2002, two more in 2005.
 [Jan 2018].

 A Zermatt-Shuttle on its way from Täsch to Zermatt.
 A few days later, more snow fell and rail operations between Täsch and Zermatt had to be suspended due to the snow masses and the avalanche risk.
 [Jan 2018].